ztauthstar/ztauthstar-specs/identity-actor-mode-spec/01/identity_actor_model_spec_01.md

 ### 2.3 Definition of Authorization Models

 The `Authorization Model` maps policies to the corresponding `Actor Models`.
-Below is the definition of the `Authorization Model` for the implementation scenario.
+Below is the definition of the `Authorization Models` for the implementation scenario.

 | Actor Model ID | Actor Model Type   | Actor Model Name           | Policies                                                                                      |
 |----------------|--------------------|----------------------------|-----------------------------------------------------------------------------------------------|